 We brought micro-influencers to participate in the campaign, educated them on the best ways to create selling and engaging content for the audience, optimised the campaign and the converting segments using the in-built accumulated analytics within the DRIM platform.

 Here’s a graph of the campaign’s growth and results.
 We always measure and monitor publications, clicks and conversions.

 When the campaign was launched at the end of September, the month was purely a learning phase where we were identifying the best-suited influencers segments, influencers with the right set of audience (qualified and engaged) and different publication layouts that brought the highest conversions.
 The growth pattern was identified within a few weeks because of the tons of data and learnings brought by the brand and HiveMinds teams.
 November saw an increase in sales by 18% and by then our algorithm showed us what was working and what needed to be capitalized on.
 Sales through influencers increased by 145% in December and skyrocketed by 2428% in January.

 The three factors that helped us scale our campaign dramatically were:

-- Our machine learning algorithm that helped us identify the blogger segments that were working, the cities that saw more traffic, the highest performing social media networks, blogger and follower demographics and even the highest converting layouts.
+- Our machine learning algorithm that helped us identify the influencer segments that were working, the cities that saw more traffic, the highest performing social media networks, influencer and follower demographics and even the highest converting layouts.